-We and Aaron Weiss have entered into an employment agreement dated October 18, 2021, and amended in March 2022 under which he serves as our Executive Vice President of Corporate Strategy and Business Development.
-The term of Aaron Weiss' employment agreement expires on October 15, 2026, but is automatically renewable for successive one-year terms thereafter unless either party timely terminates the agreement.
+We and Aaron Weiss have entered into an employment agreement dated October 18, 2021, as amended, under which he serves as our Executive Vice President of Corporate Strategy and Business Development.
+The term of Aaron Weiss' employment agreement expires on October 18, 2026, but is automatically renewable for successive one-year terms thereafter unless either party timely terminates the agreement.